zelje/flare-p-chain-indexer/README.md

 # Flare P-chain Attestation Suite

-Project consists of two projects
+This code implements two projects

 * P-chain indexer (indexer)
 * Attestation client (services)

 ## P-chain Indexer

-Indexer periodically reads blocks from Avalanche-Go (Flare) node with enabled indexing (parameter `--index-enabled` set to true) from `/ext/index/P/block` route and writes transactions and their UTXO inputs and outputs to a MySQL database.
+The P-chain indexer periodically reads blocks from an Avalanche-Go (Flare) node with enabled indexing (parameter `--index-enabled` set to true) from `/ext/index/P/block` route and writes transactions and their UTXO inputs and outputs to a MySQL database.

-Executable can be compiled from `indexer/main/main.go`.
+The executable can be built with `go build indexer/main/main.go`.

-Configuration is read from `toml` file `config.toml`.
-Some configuration parameters can also be configured from environment variables.
-See example below.
+The configuration is read from `toml` file `config.toml`.
+Some configuration parameters can also be configured using environment variables.
+See the list below:

 ```toml
 [db]